elclanrs/continuous.js/README.md

 **# function only**

-Takes a function and an accumulator to generate an infite stream.
+Takes a function and an accumulator to generate an infinite stream.

 ```javascript
 ones = iterate(function(x){return x}, 1);